A topic from the subject of Distillation in Chemistry.

 Main Concepts

 • Fractional distillation: A more advanced distillation method that allows for the separation of liquids with similar boiling points.
-The vapor from the heated mixture is passed through a fractionating column, which separates the liquids based on their different boiling points.
+The vapor from the heated mixture is passed through a fractionating column, which contains many surfaces for vapor-liquid equilibrium, leading to better separation.

 • Vacuum distillation: Used to distill liquids that have high boiling points at atmospheric pressure.
-The distillation is carried out under vacuum, which reduces the boiling point of the liquid.
+The distillation is carried out under reduced pressure (vacuum), which lowers the boiling point of the liquid, preventing decomposition.

-• Steam distillation: Used to distill liquids that are immiscible with water.
-Steam is passed through the liquid mixture, which carries the vapor of the organic liquid into a condenser.
+• Steam distillation: Used to distill liquids that are immiscible with water and are heat-sensitive.
+Steam is passed through the liquid mixture, carrying the vapor of the organic liquid into a condenser.
+This allows for distillation at temperatures below the boiling point of the organic liquid.

-Distillation is a versatile technique that is used for a variety of purposes, including:
+Distillation is a versatile technique used for a variety of purposes, including:

 • Purification of liquids